Xqhare/fortuna/README.md

 # Fortuna
-Pseudo random number generator for all platforms.
+Dependency-free, panic-proof pseudo random number generator for any OS on any hardware.

 If you are looking for a true CSPRNG check out my project [Tyche](https://github.com/xqhare/tyche).

-Fortuna is available on x86_64, riscv64 and aarch64 CPU architectures, and supports any OS.
+It is recommended to use Fortuna on x86_64, riscv64 or aarch64 CPU architectures.
+On all other architectures, Fortuna will not be able to read the CPU features and fall back to a pre-generated entropy source instead.

 ## Features